Any user can view and explore the GCP data reporting to your New Relic Infrastructure account.

 The New Relic user that will integrate the GCP project must have a Google account and must be able to view the GCP project that New Relic Infrastructure will monitor.

-In the GCP project IAM & admin, the user must have the Viewer role or the Stackdriver Account Viewer permission.
+In the GCP project IAM & admin, the user must have the Project Viewer role.

 Connect GCP to New Relic Infrastructure

-- Add account details: From the selected Google account, select the projects that you want New Relic to receive data from.
+- Add projects: Select the projects that you want New Relic to receive data from.

 - Select services: From the list of available services for your GCP account, select the individual services you want New Relic to receive data from, or select all of the services.

-These services will be enabled for all of the projects that you selected when you added account details.
+These services will be enabled for all of the projects that you selected in the previous step.
 Once the setup process is finished, you can fine-tune the services that you want monitored for each project individually.

 - To complete the setup process, select Finish.